awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-easy.md

 1. In the list of identities, choose an identity where the **Identity type** is *Domain*\.
 **Note**
-If you need to create or verify a domain, see [Creating and verifying a domain identity](creating-identities.md#verify-domain-procedure)\.
+If you need to create or verify a domain, see [Creating a domain identity](creating-identities.md#verify-domain-procedure)\.

 1. Under the **Authentication** tab, in the **DomainKeys Identified Mail \(DKIM\)** container, choose **Edit**\.